• Link to Facebook

 In the next few minutes, you’ll learn exactly how that protection works, where it stops, and how to put a claim in motion if life throws a curveball, especially if you ever consider filing a personal injury claim on your own.

-For more information about renters’ insurance coverage, contact the best personal injury lawyer in Utah, Chris Cockayne, at Cockayne Law, especially if you’re unsure when it makes sense to hire a personal injury lawyer.
+For more information about renters insurance coverage, contact an experienced personal injury lawyer in Utah, Chris Cockayne, at Cockayne Law, especially if you’re unsure when it makes sense to hire a personal injury lawyer.

 The guide below shows when the policy steps in, when it doesn’t, and what every Utah tenant should do before the next big freeze.